Compete A National Juried Exhibit – Breadth & Depth: Earth, Water, Air, Fire

 Visit us online for details and to Apply.

-Artists may make their works available for sale.
+Artists may list their works available for sale.
 All sales of artwork are negotiated between the artist and the collector.
 No commission is taken by the Museum.
-The Museum will provide all collectors with the artist contact information

 BAM’s mission is to encourage the creation, promotion, and appreciation of the arts through rotating exhibitions and educational opportunities.
 Community outreach programs and partnerships are central to our goal of engaging diverse audiences in the arts of our time.
 BAM aims to enrich the cultural life of the community and region through eclectic exhibitions and educational programs, and to be an accessible community resource for future generations.

 Bristol, RI 02809